MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/securing-privileged-access/securing-privileged-access.md

 Securing privileged access is a critical first step to establishing security assurances for business assets in a modern organization.
 The security of most or all business assets in an organization depends on the integrity of the privileged accounts that administer and manage IT systems.
 Cyber-attackers are targeting these accounts and other elements of privileged access to rapidly gain access to targeted data and systems using credential theft attacks like [Pass-the-Hash and Pass-the-Ticket](https://www.microsoft.com/pth).

-Protecting administrative access against determined adversaries require you to take a complete and thoughtful approach to isolate these systems from risks.
+Protecting administrative access against determined adversaries requires you to take a complete and thoughtful approach to isolate these systems from risks.
 This figure depicts the three stages of recommendations for separating and protecting administration in this roadmap:

 ![Diagram of the three stages of recommendations for separating and protecting administration in this roadmap](../media/securing-privileged-access/PAW_LP_Fig1.JPG)